 The Foundation Carmignac opened to the public on June 1st.
 This display of modern art is in a vast (1500 sqm) gallery inside a Provencal villa on the beautiful island of Porquerolles.

-The collection has been put together by financier Edouard Carmignac and includes works from the American Pop Art School, among them paintings and sculptures by Warhol, Lichtenstein, Koons, Basquiat …Continue reading here for the Aixcentic post
+Financier Edouard Carmignac has put the collection together.
+It includes works from the American Pop Art School, among them paintings and sculptures by Warhol, Lichtenstein, Koons, Basquiat …Continue reading here for the Aixcentic post.

 Île de Porquerolles Beautifully Wild

-In 1971, the French State purchased 80% of the land, in an effort to preserve the land from overbuilding.
-Today development remains strictly controlled, vehicle traffic is limited and the number of permanent inhabitants remains low.
+In 1971, the French State purchased 80% of the land to preserve the land from overbuilding.
+Today development remains strictly controlled, vehicle traffic is limited, and the number of permanent inhabitants remains low.
 The Île de Porquerolles is part of the national park – Port-Cros Parc National.

-To access the island you take the ferry from just outside of Hyères at Giens Port de La Tour Fondue (15-minute ride) or from Le Lavandou (40-minute trip).
+You take the ferry from just outside of Hyères at Giens Port de La Tour Fondue (15-minute ride) or from Le Lavandou (40-minute trip) to access the island.
 Shuttle details here.

 The Île de Porquerolles is blissfully devoid of large yachts, high-end retail outlets, exclusive hotels and fancy dining.
-There is a variety of accommodation on the island including guesthouses, camping, self-catered rooms and small hotels.
+There is a variety of accommodation on the island, including guesthouses, camping (here is a guide), self-catered rooms and small hotels.
 There are several locations to rent bikes.
 Book ahead!
 Accommodation, restaurants and bikes are limited.